Dhruboss/TestNG-Selenium-Automation/README.md

 - Automated Admin can logout successfully
 - Automated User can login successfully
 - Automated User can update userinfo successfully
-- Automated User cand logout successfully
+- Automated User can logout successfully

 ## How to run this project